Investigating nuclear effects in lepton-ion DIS at the LHC: Results

 The results presented in the upper panels of Fig.~\ref{fig:muonDIS_x_FASERnu} show that predictions with and without nuclear effects can be distinguished depending on the region in $x$ and the compared models.
 For inclusive events and at small-$x$, where we expect the shadowing effect, we have a large difference between CT18ANLO and nCTEQ15HQ/EPPS21 predictions.
 In contrast, this difference does not occur for nNNPDF 3.0, where the impact of shadowing is smaller.
-At large-$x$, we have a large difference between the predictions for the expected number of events with and without nuclear effects caused by EMC effect, with a visible difference between the nCTEQ15HQ and EPPS21 predictions.
-The amount of anti-shadowing for $x \approx 0.1$ is dependent on the nPDF considered in the calculation.
+At large-$x$, we have a small difference between the predictions for the expected number of events with and without nuclear effects caused by EMC effect, with similar magnitudes when comparing nCTEQ15HQ and EPPS21 predictions.
+The amount of anti-shadowing for $x \approx 0.1$ is weakly dependent on the nPDF considered in the calculation, with the position of the anti-shadowing peak being similar for these two parametrizations.
+In the region $x\gtrsim 0.3$, we observe a larger difference between central predictions from CTEQ and NNPDF frameworks, arising from the distinct behaviors for the up and gluon distributions shown in Fig. \ref{fig:ratios_pdfs_nuclear}.
+However, the corresponding PDF uncertainty bands remain overlapping.